-The Communist government maintains an absolute grip on power but has set up training programs on freedom of religion for local authorities.
-This is where most problems occur.
+The Communist government maintains an absolute grip on power but has set up training programs on freedom of religion for local authorities, as most problems occur on a local level.
 Authorities heavily monitor all Christian activities, including those of the registered church.
-75% of all government-approved Lao Evangelical Church (LEC) congregations do not have permanent buildings and worship in homes.
-These are considered 'illegal gatherings' by the government and must operate in secret, although the LEC umbrella gives a certain protection.
-Seen as traitors to the Buddhist-animist community, converts to Christianity often bear severe human rights violations from family, community, religious leaders and mainly local level state authorities.
+An estimated 75% of all government-approved Lao Evangelical Church (LEC) congregations do not have permanent buildings and worship in homes.
+These are considered 'illegal gatherings' by the government and must operate in secret, although the LEC umbrella gives some protection.
+Seen as traitors to the Buddhist-animist community, converts to Christianity often suffer severe human rights violations from family, community, religious leaders and mainly local-level state authorities.
 They may be expelled from their community or even imprisoned.